tommy0605/gutenberg/docs/reference/deprecated.md

  - All components in `wp.blocks.*` are removed.
 Please use `wp.editor.*` instead.
  - `wp.blocks.withEditorSettings` is removed.
 Please use the data module to access the editor settings `wp.data.select( "core/editor" ).getEditorSettings()`.
+- `getInserterItems`: The `allowedBlockTypes` argument was removed and the `parentUID` argument was added.
+- `getFrecentInserterItems` selector removed.
+Please use `getInserterItems` instead.
+- `getSupportedBlocks` selector removed.
+Please use `canInsertBlockType` instead.

 ## 3.0.0